 Ted Zakalokis' family has a bakery and it has always been assumed that he would one day work there.
 But that's not what he wants to do.
 So to avoid that he enlists in the army and after getting out, he gets a temporary job working in the mail room of a Hollywood talent agency under Richie Herby.
 Now most of the people who work in the mail room are hoping that one of the agents will need a new secretary thus paving the way for them to be agents themselves.
 One of these persons is Laurie Parr, who Teddy tries to hit on but is shut down.
 While there he meets Abe Werkfinder, the head of the agency and basically a nice guy.
 He also meets Al Floss, the quintessential agent, oily, sneaky, deceptive.
 One day one his clients is arriving and he instructs Richie to meet him cause he doesn't want any of the other "mail room" people making a move on his client.
 Richie, not wanting to give him the satisfaction, sends Teddy instead.
 Now the man is arrogant, and pompous, he picks a fight with Teddy, ...
 Written by

-The character of Teddy Z was based on Jay Kantor, who was a mail-room clerk at Music Corp. of America sent to pick up Marlon Brando and drive him to the agency.
+The character of Teddy Z was based on an anecdote about Jay Kanter, who was a mail-room clerk at Music Corp. of America sent to pick up Marlon Brando and drive him to the agency.
 Impressed by the young man, Brando promptly appointed him his agent.
 See more »

 Was this review helpful to you?